Ubuntu Desktop Vs Ubuntu Server

 Performance and Resource Usage

-Both Ubuntu versions are based on the same core, however Ubuntu Server is tuned for improved performance and resource usage.
-Because servers often operate headless and need less system resources for graphical interfaces, Ubuntu Server can devote more resources to critical services.
+Both Ubuntu versions are based on the same core, however, the Ubuntu Server is tuned for improved performance and resource usage.
+Because servers often operate headless and need fewer system resources for graphical interfaces, Ubuntu Server can devote more resources to critical services.

 Ubuntu System Requirements

-The recommended installation requirements for Ubuntu server are somewhat lower than those for Ubuntu Desktop due to its lightweight and minimalistic nature.
+The recommended installation requirements for Ubuntu servers are somewhat lower than those for Ubuntu Desktops due to its lightweight and minimalistic nature.
 Here’s a side-by-side comparison of the two.

 Ubuntu Server